Podima2/POWDoneProtocol/README.md

 # Demo

-- https://powdone.com/ :: B2C Consumer app product that built using this SDK
+- https://powdone.com/ B2C Consumer app product built using this SDK.
-- https://counter-app.powdone.com/ - "Proof of Work" app - a demo use case where user must press the ADD button at least 5 times in order for Lit Action to use the PKP to sign.
+- https://counter-app.powdone.com/ -  "Proof of Work" app - a demo use case where the user must press the ADD button at least 5 times for Lit Action to use the PKP to sign.

 # SDK